 Enrichment is an important party of caring for the animals at the Zoo.
 This week, your child will learn about and prepare enrichment for the birds at the Zoo.

-Week 4, July 11: How to Train Your Hyrax
+Week 4, April 3: How to Train Your Sea Lion

 Animals at the Zoo receive training for a variety of reasons, and this week, you’ll get to see it in action!
-Your child will visit the Zoo’s Predator Building and will see first-hand how the rock hyrax is trained.
+Your child will meet the Predator department keepers and will see first-hand how the sea lions are trained.

 Just like us, animals get sick sometimes.
 This week, we will visit the Zoo’s Animal Health Center to learn about the Zoo Veterinarians, and how they treat all different kinds of animals!
 Your child will also get a visit with the Zoo’s programs animals.